gaphor/gaphor/docs/so.rst

             main_window = self.gui_manager.main_window   # 8.
             pass # gtk code left out

-1. As stated before, a plugin should implement the ``IService`` interface.
+1. As stated before, a plugin should implement the ``Service`` interface.
    It also implements ``ActionProvider``, saying it has some actions to be performed by the user.
 2. The plugin depends on the ``gui_manager`` service.
 The ``gui_manager`` can